AFL–NFL merger: The merger agreement

 Following the agreement, American Football League owners created the office of AFL President with a mandate to administer the league's day-to-day business in a semi-autonomous manner, much like the way the constituent leagues of Major League Baseball operated at the time.
-The owners had hoped Davis would continue to serve in that role, but Davis (already furious with the owners of both leagues for negotiating a merger without consulting him) flatly refused to consider serving as a subordinate to Pete Rozelle.
+The owners had hoped Davis would continue to serve in that role, but Davis flatly refused to consider serving as a subordinate to Pete Rozelle.
 After Davis resigned as AFL Commissioner on July 25, 1966, Milt Woodard (who was assistant commissioner under the original commissioner Joe Foss and Davis) was appointed to serve as President of the AFL.

-Although Pete Rozelle had not initiated the merger negotiations, he quickly endorsed the agreement and remained in his post as NFL Commissioner.
-Although he was not formally invested with any new title(s), Rozelle was often referred to as the football commissioner or commissioner of football in the media during the four years following the merger agreement.
+Although Pete Rozelle had not initiated the merger negotiations, he quickly endorsed the agreement.
+In addition to remaining in his post as NFL Commissioner, Rozelle was duly appointed chief executive of the AFL the day after Davis' resignation, and would hold the post through to the completion of the merger.
+In practice, the media often simply referred to Rozelle as the football commissioner or commissioner of football during the four years following the merger agreement.
 The pre-existing office of NFL President continued effectively unchanged following the agreement.
-Then occupied by Cleveland Browns owner Art Modell, the NFL presidency was (both before and after the merger agreement) essentially an honorary title that operated in a manner similar to the way in which the league presidencies of MLB operate in the 21st century.
+Then occupied by Cleveland Browns owner Art Modell, the NFL presidency was (both before and after the merger agreement) essentially an honorary title.
+In practice, Rozelle generally respected Woodard's mandate.
+The most notorious example of Rozelle directly intervening in AFL affairs came prior to the 1969 season when he forced Super Bowl III-winning quarterback Joe Namath to divest his stake in a New York nightclub with alleged ties to gambling and organized crime.

-Implementation of the merger depended on the passage of a law by the 89th U.S. Congress, exempting the merged league from antitrust law sanctions.
+Many of the conditions of the merger were designed to ensure passage of a law by the 89th U.S. Congress, exempting the merged league from antitrust sanctions.
 When NFL Commissioner Rozelle and other professional football executives appeared before the Congress' Subcommittee on Antitrust, chaired by New York Representative Emanuel Celler, three points were repeatedly made: